Story of the Creativity Comeback

 Thus the crisis!
 If creativity is both essential and, at the same time, in decline in childhood, we could face a future deficit in innovation and creative problem solving, which will impact our ability to deal with an ever-changing world.

 While the reason for the decline in creativity is not clear, some attribute it to the over-programmed, busy lives of families, to the growing number of hours children are involved in the digital world and even to the emphasis on test scores combined with a diminished role of the arts in the school curriculum.

 When we at Creativity for Kids® heard the startling findings, we decided to do something about it.
-For nearly 40 years, we have made products designed to stimulate and encourage children’s natural creativity.
+For more than 40 years, we have made products designed to stimulate and encourage children’s natural creativity.
 As leaders in the development of creative activity toys, we felt the responsibility to speak out and step up – so we launched the “creativity comeback.”

 About the Creativity Can

 Starting with the premise that “creativity can make anything possible,” we developed the “Creativity Can™.”
 This is an actual cardboard can filled with pom poms, wood sticks, googly eyes, feathers and other colorful materials that stimulate kids to use their imaginations and create whatever they like.
 The materials, though simple and familiar, are thoughtfully selected to inspire maximum creativity.
 The only instructions are to have fun and be as creative as you can be.
 There is no right or wrong way to use the materials.
 So far, we’ve even seen children using the can itself and the results are awesome.
 Kids have created amazing, fantastic and unique objects and characters, often with imaginative narratives.
 Our goal is that thousands of kids will enjoy this experience, share their creations with others and demonstrate the tremendous power and joy of creativity.